ephemery-testnet/ephemery-scripts/README.md

 - EL_CLIENT - Type of execution client, lower case: geth, nethermind, besu, erigon, or reth
 - EL_SERVICE - Name of the execution client systemd service to start/stop
 - EL_DATADIR - Data directory of the execution client
+- EL_USER - **Optional:** Username that the genesis initialization should be run for the execution clients.
+Runs as script user if not assigned
 - CL_CLIENT - Type of consensus client, lower case: prysm, lighthouse, nimbus, teku or lodestar
 - CL_SERVICE - Name of the consensus client systemd service to start/stop
 - CL_DATADIR - Data directory of consensus client